 Making Extinction Public

-We are using the precious remains of our fallen ash trees to produce permanent artworks for regional public libraries.
+We are using the precious remains of fallen ash trees (killed by Emerald Ash Borer) to produce permanent artworks for regional public libraries.

 Libraries are the right spaces for this work because they are widely trusted and preserve what is locally relevant.
 By making regular visits to libraries in our research area, and entering conversation with engaged library directors, we identify ways to present ash as sculpture that will matter for all kinds of people.

-Processing this shared ecosystem loss publicly is a way to notice, honor, celebrate, and explore the complexity and beauty of this threatened tree.
+Publicly processing this shared loss from our ecosystem is a way to notice, honor, and explore the ecological and cultural significance of a threatened tree.

 Skills and Tools